 Enrico Beltramini

-Keynote
+Keynotes

 The book targets a crucial question: how can Christianity be considered authentically “Catholic”—in the sense of the universality of the church and her mission—without assimilating Indian thought?
 The book addresses this question through the prism of a history of ressourcement theology, a distinct French stream of Roman Catholic theology that expanded in India.

-The expansion of ressourcement theology in India was based on this assumption: Indian civilization can play for Christianity the same role that Greek civilization played in the early centuries of the church.
-As long as Christianity is unable to assimilate Indian religious hearts, it cannot claim to be universal (it cannot be a universal religion).
-At the same time, the assimilation of India would help Christianity become more contemplative and less dependent upon the Greek-Semitic ideology that still holds at the core of Catholicism.
+The expansion of ressourcement theology in India was based on the assumption that the Indian civilization can play for Christianity the same role that Greek civilization played in the early centuries of the church.
+If Christianity is to rightfully claim to be universal (it cannot be a universal religion), it must be able to assimilate Indian religious hearts..
+At the same time, the assimilation of India would help Christianity become more contemplative and less dependent upon the Greek-Semitic ideology that is still at the core of Catholicism.

-In the decades after the Second Vatican Council, and in particular, with the rise of Hindu nationalism and the shift of mission to India from contemplation to social justice, the tendency of the Roman Catholic Church in India changed: the search at the sources of religions was replaced with that of the social dimension of evangelization and interfaith dialogue.
+In the decades after the Second Vatican Council, and in particular, with the rise of Hindu nationalism and the shift of the Church’s mission to India from contemplation to social justice, the role of the Roman Catholic Church in India changed: the search at the sources of religions was replaced with the social dimensions of evangelization and interfaith dialogurfde.

-In this study, I return to a series of issues that had been dominant in the debate on Catholicism and India in the decades immediately before and after Independence—and then forgotten.
-I believe that these issues maintain relevance today.
+In this study, I return to a series of issues that were dominant in the debate on Catholicism and India in the decades immediately before and after Independence—and then forgotten.
+I believe that these issues remain relevant today.
 My aim for this book is to signal this situation of stagnation in the process of assimilation of Hinduism within Catholicism and the correspondent effects on its “universality.”

 Introductory Materials

 Ressourcement (the French for “return to the source”) has been one of the most influential theological movements in Roman Catholicism and beyond.
 It is credited with changing Catholicism’s viewpoint on modernity, from fiery opposition to critical acceptance.
-The Second Vatican Council has been mostly driven by the ideas of the ressourcement theologians, and pontiffs like John Paul II, Benedict XVI, and Francis I are considered expressions of, or at least intellectually close to, their positions.
+The Second Vatican Council was largely driven by the ideas of the ressourcement theologians, and pontiffs like John Paul II, Benedict XVI, and Francis I are considered expressions of, or at least intellectually close to, these theologians’ positions.

 Ressourcement theology developed a distinct approach to sacred tradition (or, “Tradition”), namely the transmission of the apostles’ teaching.
-Roman Catholicism, differently from Reformation, considers Scripture and Tradition to flow from one and the same body of truth; this means that Scripture and Tradition, in a certain way, merge into a unity and tend toward the same end.
+Roman Catholicism, in contrast to Reformation thought, considers Scripture and Tradition to flow from one and the same body of truth; this means that Scripture and Tradition, in a certain way, merge into a unity and tend toward the same end.
 However, the definition of Tradition is itself a matter of dispute.
-For the theologians, philosophers, and authors of the ressourcement movement, Tradition was primarily interpreted as a return to the sources (texts and authors) of the first centuries of Christian life.
-The word “source” only secondarily refers to a historical document; the primary meaning of the term is a mysterious inner principle of spiritual life that perpetuates itself and perdures in the church.
+For the theologians, philosophers, and authors of the ressourcement movement, Tradition primarily meant a return to the sources (texts and authors) of the first centuries of Christian life.
+Although “source” thus refers to a historical document, it does so only secondarily: the primary sense is a mysterious inner principle of spiritual life that perpetuates itself and perdures in the church, a fountainhead of dynamic spiritual life that never runs dry.

 When they moved to India, ressourcement theologians applied the same approach to the sources (texts and authors) of Hinduism.

-From ressourcement theology, a meeting between Hinduism and Christianity can only be possible at the sacred sources of both religions.
-Here the word “source” only secondarily refers to a historical document; the primary meaning to be assigned to the term is a fountainhead of dynamic spiritual life that never runs dry.
-At this one incomparable Source, not only would Hindu mysticism be Christianized, but Christian tradition will be enriched by an Indian constellation.
+For this theology, a meeting between Hinduism and Christianity can only be possible at the sacred sources—or Source—of both religions.
+At this one incomparable Source, not only would Hindu mysticism be Christianized, but Christian tradition, too, would be enriched by an Indian constellation.